 Every year, as many as 2 million people visit their doctor due to a rotator cuff tear.
 While a large percentage of patients with rotator cuff tears have their symptoms resolve through nonsurgical methods, if you suffered trauma or the pain is severe and doesn’t improve with nonsurgical treatments, then you may need rotator cuff surgery.
-Board-certified orthopedic surgeon and arthroscopy surgical specialist Edmond Cleeman, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, can provide the surgery you need to repair the damage, reduce the pain, and improve shoulder function.
+Board-certified orthopedic surgeon and arthroscopy surgical specialist Edmond Cleeman, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan, Brooklyn and Astoria in New York, can provide the surgery you need to repair the damage, reduce the pain, and improve shoulder function.
 For a consultation, call your nearest New York City office or request an appointment online today.

 Your rotator cuff is a group of four tendons that helps stabilize the shoulder by keeping the ball in your arm attached to the socket in your shoulder.
 The tough tissue supports shoulder joint mobility, allowing you to lift and rotate your arm.

 Rotator cuff tears can occur after an acute injury or due to the degenerative changes that occur over time, making the tough tendon more vulnerable to tears.
 A rotator cuff tear indicates that one or more of the tendons are no longer fully attached to your armbone.